-Action 2 For Actions/Services not included as co ntributing to me meeting the Increased or Improved Services Requirement: Students to be Served ☐ AII Students with Disabilities [Specific Student Group(s)] Location(s) ls Specific Schools: Specific Grade spans: OR For Actions/Services included as contrib outing to meeting ting the Increased or Improved Services Requirement: Students to be Served ☐ English Lea earners Scope De of Services ☐ LEA-wide ☐ Schoolwide OR ☐ Limited to Unduplicated Schoolwide Group(s) Student Location(s) All schools ls Specific Schools: Specific Grade spans: ACTIONS/SERVICES 2017-18 2018-19 2019-20 New □ New □ Modified ☑ Unchanged □ New □ Modified ☒ Unchanged l Access for Students with Disabilities: The Director of Special Services, Department Support Staff, and Special Education Local Plan Area (SELPA) staff will train site administration, special education staff, and academic counseling staff on placing students with disabilities in the least restrictive environment (LRE) and how to provide the students with equitable access to core academic classes, CTE and electives through placement in sections identified in the Master Schedule, in order to provide effective and appropriate inclusion support.
-Evaluate staffing needs.
-Support Staff, and Special Education Local Plan Area (SELPA) staff will train site administration, special education staff, and academic counseling staff on placing students with disabilities in the least restrictive environment (LRE) and how to provide the students with equitable access to core academic classes, CTE and electives through placement in sections identified in the Master Access for Students with Disabilities: The Director of Special Services, Department Support Staff, and Special Education Local Plan Area (SELPA) staff will train site administration, special education staff, and academic counseling staff on placing students with disabilities in the least restrictive environment (LRE) and how to provide the students with equitable access to core academic classes, CTE and electives through placement in sections identified in the Master Schedule, in order to provide effective and appropriate inclusion support.
+Action 2 For Actions/Services not included as co ntributing to me eeting the Increased or Improved Services Re equirement: Students to be Served ☐ AII Students with Disabilities [Specific Student Group(s)] Location(s) ☐ Specific Schools: Specific Grade spans: OR For Actions/Services included as contril outing to meetir ng the Increased or Imp roved Services Requir rement: Students to be Served ☐ English Lea arners th Scope of Services de Schoolwide OR Location(s) ☐ All schools ☐ Specific Schools: Specific Grade spans: ACTIONS/SERVICES 2017-18 2018-19 2019-20 New ☐ New ☐ Modified ☑ Unchanged ☐ New ☐ Modified ☐ Unchanged Access for Students with Disabilities: The Director of Special Services, Department St. Special Education Local Plan Area (SELPA) state administration, special education staff, and acad staff on placing students with disabilities in the left environment (LRE) and how to provide the stude equitable access to core academic classes, CTE through placement in sections identified in the M in order to provide effective and appropriate included in the state of the ff will train site emic counseling east restrictive ents with and electives laster Schedule, Access for Students with Disabilities: The Director of Special Services, Department Support Staff, and Special Education Local Plan Area (SELPA) staff will train site administration, special education staff, and academic counseling staff on placing students with disabilities in the least restrictive environment (LRE) and how to provide the students with equitable access to core academic classes, CTE and electives through placement in sections identified in the Master Schedule, in order to provide effective and appropriate inclusion support.
+Implement staffing Access for Students with Disabilities: The Director of Special Services, Department Support Staff, and Special Education Local Plan Area (SELPA) staff will train site administration, special education staff, and academic counseling staff on placing students with disabilities in the least restrictive environment (LRE) and how to provide the students with equitable access to core academic classes, CTE and electives through placement in sections identified in the Master Schedule, in order to provide effective and appropriate inclusion support.

-2017-18 2018-19 2019-20 Amount \$10,000 Amount \$10,500 Amount \$11,000 Source LCFF Sup/Con Source LCFF Sup/Con Source LCFF Sup/Con Budget Reference 1000-3000 Budget Reference 1000-3000 Budget Reference 1000-3000
+2017-18 2018-19 2019-20 Amount \$10,000 Amount \$11,000 Amount \$12,000 Source LCFF Source LCFF Source LCFF Budget Reference 1000-3000 Budget Reference 1000-3000 Budget Reference 1000-3000